lcx/blog_private/content/post/home-assistant-with-grafana.md

 ### Configure connection to TimescaleDB
-Whip up your favorite editor (which of course must be vi) and edit `config/configuration.yaml` adding these lines of yaml and fixing the passowrd, DBSERVER and port to your environments.
+Whip up your favorite editor (which of course must be vi) and edit `config/configuration.yaml` adding these lines of YAML and fixing the password, DBSERVER, and port to your environments.

 ```yaml